Breakfast Recipes

 Instructions

-• Heat a non-stick pan over medium heat and lightly grease it.
+• Preheat a non-stick skillet over medium heat and lightly grease with cooking spray or oil.

-• Pour about 1/4 cup of batter for each pancake onto the pan.
+• Pour 1/4 cup of batter onto the skillet for each pancake.

-• Cook for about 2-3 minutes until bubbles form on the surface.
+• Cook until bubbles form on the surface, about 2-3 minutes.

-• Flip the pancakes and cook for another 2-3 minutes until golden brown.
+• Flip the pancakes and cook for an additional 2-3 minutes until golden brown.

 Nutrition